node-class-may-2023/ComIT_Node/nodejs.md

 * We can chain middleware calls using the `next` function in the application’s request-response cycle
 * The `next` function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware
 * So this means that the middleware gets three parameters: `request, response and a function callback called next`
-* Express has many middlawares that we can install, configure and use
+* Express has many middlewares that we can install, configure and use

 **Example:**
 ```js